zalenix/portaldocs/portal-sdk/templates/top-extensions-custom-domains.md

 ## Questionnaire template

 The following template contains questions that your team answers previous to the granting of the custom domain.
-You should determine the settings and values for your extension previous to filling out the questionnaire, by reviewing the values in the tables located in the [Override links](#override-links),  [Branding and chrome](#branding-and-chrome), and [Tile Gallery](#tile-gallery) sections.
+You should determine the settings and values for your extension previous to filling out the questionnaire, by reviewing the values in the tables located in the [Override links](#override-links), and  [Branding and chrome](#branding-and-chrome) sections.
 You may also want to use settings that were specified in [Default Dashboard](#default-dashboard), if you decide to create one.

 You and your team should reach out to  <a href="mailto:ibiza-onboarding@microsoft.com?subject=Custom Domains">Leon Welicki and Adam Abdelhamed</a> in the process of answering the questionnaire.

-The main questions to answer, other than the settings and values as described in the [Override links](#override-links), [Branding and chrome](#branding-and-chrome), and [Tile Gallery](#tile-gallery) sections, are the following.
+The main questions to answer, other than the settings and values as described in the [Override links](#override-links) and [Branding and chrome](#branding-and-chrome) sections, are the following.

 1. Why do you need a Custom Domain?